Pastitsio – Lamb Tomatoes and Pasta

 The origins of Pastitsio are unclear.
 Its name is of Italian origin, although there it seems to designate a variety of pie-like dishes quite unlike the Greek version.
 Some suspect that it entered the world as the result of a steamy love affair between an Italian Lasagne and a Greek Moussaka.
 It certainly appears to be related to both dishes, but perhaps more closely to the latter, as it is essentially the same recipe, with Macaroni replacing the aubergines.
 Like Moussaka, it features a highly savoury sugo-like base and is covered with a rich home-made béchamel sauce (as it includes cheese, it’s strictly speaking a Mornay Sauce).
 The béchamel tends to intimidate many aspiring cooks, which it shouldn’t, as it’s well worth making and not really all that difficult.

 Pastitsio is standard fare in most Greek homes, and is commonly served at weddings, village feasts and similar group celebrations.
 It is also very common in Greek taverna cooking, even where this aims directly at the mass tourist market.
 As a result, many visitors to Greece have had the misfortune to first savour it in uninspiring low-grade cheapo versions, which often present it as a cubic block, insipidly floury and covered by a disconcertingly gelatinous layer of mysterious whiteness.
 If you’ve ever been confronted by such a monstrosity on previous holidays in Greece, please don’t let it put you off!
 The real thing, a proper home-made Pastitsio, is a delightful thing, and the use of fine meat, good fresh tomatoes and quality cheese can make it an instant favourite.
-One of the secrets of this dish is, once again, the use of cinnamon as its most important seasoning.
+One of the secrets of this dish is the use of cinnamon as its most important seasoning.

 Ingredients (serves: 6):